jhhtaylor/tabstronaut/README.md

 ## Release Notes

+### 1.1.9

+In this update, when renaming a Tab Group, the previous name is auto-filled as the value.
+Additionally, when clicking a file name, the file is previewed instead of restored.

 ### 1.1.8

-In this update, we added file icons based on the user's File Icon Theme, relative paths instead of absolute paths shown in Tab descriptions, the ability to click a Tab to restore it and the ability to remove a single Tab from a Tab Group.
+In this update, we added file icons based on the user's File Icon Theme, relative paths instead of absolute paths shown in Tab descriptions, the ability to click a Tab to restore it, and the ability to remove a single Tab from a Tab Group.
 Enjoy using Tabstronaut!

 ### 1.1.7